Science & Creative Curriculum

 Our Creative Curriculum is a carefully planned, practical, thematic approach to teaching and learning designed to support children’s natural curiosity and stimulate their creativity.
 It encompasses the 2 main subjects: History, Geography; as well as elements of Art & Design and Design Technology.
 It offers children the opportunity to work in depth, giving them the time they need to reflect, consolidate, transfer and apply their learning.
 We feel that putting learning into a context makes it a more meaningful experience.

-Using the 'PROSPECTUS Curriculum' as a guide, we plan our themes around an element of History or Geography.
+We are proud of our Barr View Curriculum and begin by planning our themes around an element of History or Geography.
 This is the starting point for our theme and we then use the children's prior knowledge, their interests, the National Curriculum and our school's context to plan out the rest of the learning.
 Opportunities to extend our children's reading, writing and mathematical skills are planned regularly.

 We feel that our Creative Curriculum equips our children with important skills for life such as co-operation, communication, organisation, presentation, team work, problem solving and investigation – all of which are at the heart of our Creative Curriculum themes.